-Brands have started to take a shift towards people who wear over 18.
+Brands have started to take a shift toward people who wear over 18.
 Embracing them in collections and campaigns.
 It’s becoming normalized to find stores with a wider range of sizes.
 Stretchmarks and cellulitis are no longer called ugly.
 Beauty is not being defined as a pattern anymore but as freedom.

 Unfortunately, not all brands have this mindset yet.
 But plus-size people are showing that they like fashion and want to buy stylish clothes.
-Brands who are already doing it, a lot ahead of those you claim to be inclusive, but have only up to size 16.
+Brands who are already doing it, are a lot ahead of those you claim to be inclusive, but have only up to size 16.

 For a long time, the industry hasn’t represented different skin tones in its products and campaigns.
 There was a standard of beauty that defined white and thin people as beautiful and the industry was only concerned with it.

 After a lot of struggle with racial movements, society is slowly starting to accept people who differ from beauty standards.
 There is still a long way to go, but the future has been positive in this regard.
 Cosmetic brands have featured a greater variety of shades of makeup and hair products.
 Asian and black people are appearing in advertisements and fashion shows more and more.
 Diversity has become a symbol of wealth.